shilab-ecnu/MERLIN/docs/source/MERLIN.md

 block_file <- "all.bed";
 ```

-'expgwas', 'expgwis', 'outgwas', 'outgwis' are the datasets names for
-exposure GWAS, exposure GWIS, outcome GWAS and outcome GWIS,
-respectively.
-Here the environment variable is sex.
+'expgwas', 'expgwis', 'outgwas', and 'outgwis' are the dataset names for exposure GWAS, exposure GWIS, outcome GWAS, and outcome GWIS, respectively.
+Here, the environment variable is sex.

-These four datasets must have the following format (note that it must be
-tab delimited): including columns as SNP,CHR,BP,A1,A2,BETA,SE,P.
+These four datasets must have the following format (note that it must be tab-delimited): including columns as SNP, CHR, BP, A1, A2, BETA, SE, and P.

 ```{r, echo=FALSE}
 example <- read.table("example.txt", header = TRUE)